MrRobotAE10/Grokking-algorithms-book/Chapter7/exercises.md

     > B. 60

-    > C. Because of the negative weight it ain't possiblew
+    > C. Because of the negative weight it ain't possible